Looking for info about Disability Vehicles? Go here.

 How do you get a Mutant Vehicle license?

 - Be sure to read the definition of a Mutant Vehicle and learn about the Department of Mutant Vehicles (DMV)

 - Review the Mutant Vehicle Workshop videos

 - Know the Black Rock City Vehicle Protocols and Driving Rules at Burning Man.

 - Meet the DMV’s Mutant Vehicle Criteria (below).

 - Fill out a Mutant Vehicle Application through our online application form.
 All Mutant Vehicles must apply through this form to be considered for on playa licensing (you can’t just show up at the event with your vehicle and get licensed).

-- Understand that the DMV gets hundreds of more applications each year than it can license to drive on the playa, and that number is increasing faster than does the number of vehicles the DMV can license.
+- Note that the DMV usually receives more applications each year than it can license to drive on the playa.
 This, combined with the fact that every year people create more mutated vehicles, in effect raises the bar to get your vehicle licensed each year.
 Keep in mind that just because you have been licensed in the past does not mean you are guaranteed a license in subsequent years.

 - Bring your Mutant Vehicle to the DMV at Black Rock City for final vehicle inspection.
 Final inspection and licensing are required before you can drive your vehicle at the event.

 - Mutant Vehicle Criteria